Skip to content

 Use emoji-labeled plain-language categories — Fuel, Food, Tolls, Lodging, Maintenance — that map to IRS categories behind the scenes

 Michael self-describes as 'completely hopeless with technology.'
-Asking him to choose between 'Line 9' and 'Line 22' would kill adoption on day one.
-The emojis provide instant visual recognition at a glance — even with tired eyes at 11pm.
-The app translates to IRS categories at export time, so tax accuracy is preserved without burdening the user.
+Emojis provide instant visual recognition even with tired eyes at 11pm.
+The app translates to IRS categories at export time.

 What language should the app use for financial data?